vjs006/Geo-Life-Clef/README.md

 4. Run the notebook, and it will give the required results.

 or

-Just view the ipynb file to check the results directly.
+Just view the submission.csv file which is the final output file.